About the Journal

 Publication Frequency

-In 2021 and 2022, the Journal published one iusse per year.
-Starting from 2023, Athena will adopt a half-year frequency, by releasing two issues per year.
+In 2021 and 2022, the Journal published one issue per year.
+Starting from 2023, Athena adopts a half-year frequency, by releasing two issues per year.

 Indexing